Page width Text size

 Since gaining the approval in 2018, the BMSB Council has been actively researching how the wasp might be deployed in a response, and in early 2024, marked the arrival of the first batches into containment at Plant and Food Research’s secure Auckland facilities.
 These initial wasp arrivals are being used to test the logistics and feasibility of importing the wasps into containment.

-As shown in the above photo, members of the BMSB Council, made up of the Ministry of Primary Industries and nine horticultural sector bodies (representing the kiwifruit, apple & pear, vegetable, winegrowers, tomato, vegetables, process vegetable, avocado and Summerfruit sectors) recently viewed the samurai wasp in containment at a laboratory in Auckland.
+As shown in the above photo, members of the BMSB Council, made up of the Ministry for Primary Industries and nine horticultural sector bodies (representing the kiwifruit, apple & pear, vegetable, winegrowers, tomato, vegetables, process vegetable, avocado and summerfruit sectors) recently viewed the samurai wasp in containment at a laboratory in Auckland.

 More information on the threat posed by BMSB can be found on the MPI website: